UWSEDS/uwseds.github.io/software.md

 - git clone https://github.com/UWSEDS/LectureNotes.git

 ## Python
-We recommend that you use Python 3.5 or later (e.g. 3.6).
+We recommend that you use the most recent version of Python 3.
 Earlier versions of Python 3 work as well.
-There are some differences between Python 2.7 (and earlier releases of Python 2) and Python 3.
+There are some differences between Python 2 and Python 3, and many systems only include Python 2.7 as a standard installation.
 A python installation for this course will be managed by the [conda](https://conda.io/docs/) package management system, described below.

 ## Conda
 Conda is a system for installing and otherwise managing python and other software packages.
 We recommend students use miniconda.
-See [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html) for instructions for downloading and installing miniconda for your OS.
+See [http://conda.pydata.org/miniconda.html](http://conda.pydata.org/miniconda.html) for instructions for downloading and installing miniconda for your OS, selecting the Python 3 series installer.

 Below are detailed instructions after you have installed miniconda:

 1. Update conda's listing of packages for your system:
 - $conda update conda
-2. Shift to a python 3.5 installation for your system:
-- $conda install python=3.5
-3. Install IPython notebook and its requirements:
+3. Install ipython notebook and its requirements:
-- $ conda install ipython-notebook
+- $ conda install notebook
 4. Navigate to the directory containing the course material.
 For example:
 - $ cd ~/LectureNotes/02-Python-and-Data
 5. Type ipython notebook in the terminal to start the notebook: